emilps/fjelltg/src/pages/product/2020-03-20-ftg-turbo-disc-dryer.md

   manufacturing techniques.

-  Problems with leakage after som wear and tear on the welds are practically eliminated, as we have experienced zero leakage on our discs produced after year 2000.
+  Problems with leakage after some wear and tear on the welds are practically eliminated, as we have experienced zero leakage on our discs produced after year 2000.
 infobox2: |-